sychou/makepub/README.md

 ## Setup

-Uses the OPML format that many RSS readers can export.
-A sample file is provided in the repo.
-To use it, rename (or copy) it to 'feeds.opml'.
+Uses the [OPML format](https://en.wikipedia.org/wiki/OPML) that many RSS readers can export.
+A sample file, `sample_feeds.opml` is provided in the repo.
+To use it, rename (or copy) it to `feeds.opml`.
 You can directly edit the file.

-You also need to set the OPENAI_API_KEY environment variable to your OpenAI API key.
+You also need to set the `OPENAI_API_KEY` environment variable to your OpenAI API key.
 Or set it in a file named '.env' in the same directory as the script.

 ## Usage